zullicm/phase-3-web-server-fundamentals-with-rack/README.md

 > run some conditional logic to find out which stuff to send back in the
 > response"

-In Ruby, this idea of "a core architecture" for all web-server like things is captured in a gem called Rack.
+In Ruby, this idea of "a core architecture" for all web-server-like things is captured in a gem called Rack.
 Rails, which you'll learn in Phase 4, "rides on top of" Rack.
 Sinatra, which you'll learn in the coming lessons, "rides on top of" Rack too.